shuwei666/new_model/_pages/about.md

 ---

-I am a third year Ph.D. candidate supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).
+I am a Ph.D supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).
 My main research interests now are centered in color science related to 2D and 3D vision.
 Currently, I am focusing on the following topics:

-- Color constancy in challenging scenarios, such as pure color scenes, cross-sensor applications, and multi-illumination scenes.
+- Color constancy.
-- Tone mapping/Gamut mapping.
+- HDR/Tone mapping/Gamut mapping.
-- AI ISP
+- AI ISP.
-- Color vision for AR/VR/MR
 - Machine learning and GenAI.

-Email: **vividwayway at 163 dot com**
+Email: **vividway at 163 dot com**\\
 Wechat: **long-life-student666**(please remove all '**-**')

-I am actively seeking collaborations in various fields and please don't hesitate to contact me if you are interested.
+I am actively seeking collaborations in various fields and please don't hesitate to contact me if you are interested!